nus-cs2113-AY2324S2/ip/docs/README.md

 # User Guide
-meet Dobby, your personal task manager to help you stay organised and ontop of all your tasks
+Meet Dobby, your personal task manager to help you stay organised and ontop of all your tasks

 ## Features
 #**Add Tasks**